WP Simple Pay Blog

 To read more articles like this, follow us on Facebook and Twitter.

-38 responses to “How to Accept Recurring Payments in WordPress (Step by Step)”
+38 responses to “How to Accept Recurring Payments in WordPress (Step-by-Step)”

 1. Adding the form with a simple click of a button (inserting a block) is easier than ever.
 The entire process is beginner-friendly.
 With this tutorial, anyone can set up WP Simple Pay on their WP site and start accepting payments in minutes.